thinkum/commonide/README.md

   that may be principally primary to some concerns of Manageability, _per se_.

+- Updates (GNOME 3 GTK Builder compatibility) and integration of the nearly _extant_ [**libglade** source repository - `thinkum-contrib` fork][libglade-src]. (**Ed.
+Note:** **libglade** appears to have been been removed from the GNOME Gitlab and GNOME GitHub source repositories, at some time corresponding to GNOME 3)

+- Evaluation of the GTK+ **GtkSocket** and **GtkPlug** APIs, in GNOME 3, pursuant towards a possibility of reusing GNOME Dia UI components for model editing, in CommonIDE.

+- Formal development support for Glade UI layout templates, in UI design and UI implementation.
+Note the concerns with regars to constraints for ID and Name values in Glade XML, as denoted below in this document.

+- Integration with LLVM JIT and LLVM C APIs, for purposes of static analysis and programmed reflection onto C source code, with GTK+, **Glade**/**libglde** and CommonIDE.

+  Concerning differences in call stack conventions in Common Lisp implementations, contrasted to any bytecode as may be produced with LLVM, any bytecode generated with the LLVM-C and LLVM JIT APIs may only be usable, in CommonIDE, for applications expressly in the external C enviornment.
+Regardless, even within this ABI-related limitation, it may serve to provide some support for integration with C program systems, in ComonIDE.

+  More specifically, such integration could serve to be of some use when validating a Glade XML UI description, in comparison to the set of symbols that would be assumed to be available within the external C program environment, in any applications as may be developed with CommonIDE.

+  Ideally, such integration could also serve to provide for a more comprehensive support for interactive testing of UI layouts designed with Glade.

+  Of course, the Glade editor -- at present -- provides a manner of broad support for interaction with UI preview windows, in the Glade edtior environment, Insofar as for supporting development and application of individual Glade UI layout descriptions in complete GTK+ applications, some further support may be developed for support of application testing with Glade UI layout decriptions in CommonIDE -- pursuant of some careful integration with the LLVM compiler framework.

 ### CommonIDE - Concepts of Design - Editor Views